Skip to main content

 Biographical narrative

-Joseph Anthony Manchin III is an American politician and businessman who served as a United States Senator from West Virginia from 2010 until 2025.
-Initially a member of the Democratic Party, he later became an Independent, caucusing with the Democrats.
-Manchin's political career includes significant roles as the Secretary of State and Governor of West Virginia.
-Known for his centrist views, he has often been regarded as one of the more conservative members of the Senate Democratic Caucus, particularly during a period when the Senate was evenly split between Democrats and Republicans.
+Joseph Anthony Manchin III is an American politician and businessman who served as a United States Senator from West Virginia.
+He was a member of the Democratic Party for most of his political career, later becoming an Independent in 2024.
+Manchin's political journey includes significant roles as the Secretary of State and Governor of West Virginia before his election to the U.S. Senate.
+He is known for his centrist positions and has often been regarded as a pivotal figure in the Senate, particularly during times of political division.

 Early life and career

-Joseph Manchin was born on August 24, 1947, in Farmington, West Virginia, a small town with a rich coal mining heritage.
+Joseph Anthony Manchin III was born on August 24, 1947, in Farmington, West Virginia, a small town with deep ties to the coal industry.
 He is the second of five children born to Mary Olga and John Manchin.
-His family has deep roots in the region, with his paternal grandparents emigrating from Italy and his maternal grandparents coming from the Czech Republic.
-This diverse heritage has influenced Manchin's identity and connection to his community.
+The Manchin family has a rich heritage, with Italian roots on his father's side and Czech ancestry on his mother's side.
+His paternal grandparents emigrated from Calabria, Italy, while his maternal grandparents came from the Moravian-Silesian Region of the Czech Republic.

-Growing up in a family engaged in local business and politics, Manchin's father owned a carpet and furniture store, while his grandfather operated a grocery store.
-Both his father and grandfather served as mayors of Farmington, and his uncle, A. James Manchin, held various political offices, including Secretary of State and Treasurer of West Virginia.
-These familial connections likely shaped Manchin's early interest in public service.
+Growing up in a family with a strong community presence, Manchin's father owned a carpet and furniture store, and both his father and grandfather served as mayors of Farmington.
+Additionally, his uncle, A. James Manchin, held various political offices, including positions in the West Virginia House of Delegates and as Secretary of State and Treasurer of West Virginia.
+This familial background likely influenced Manchin's eventual foray into politics.

-Manchin graduated from Farmington High School in 1965 and subsequently enrolled at West Virginia University on a football scholarship.
+Manchin graduated from Farmington High School in 1965 and attended West Virginia University on a football scholarship.
 However, an injury during practice curtailed his athletic aspirations.
-After being drafted into the U.S. Army in 1967, he was deemed unfit for service due to his injury.
-In 1968, following a family crisis when their store burned down, he took a semester off from college to assist in rebuilding the family business, which was renamed Manchin's Carpet Center.
+In 1967, he was drafted into the U.S. Army but was deemed unfit for service due to his injury.
+In 1968, following a significant personal setback when his family's store burned down, Manchin took a semester off from college to assist in rebuilding the business, which was subsequently renamed Manchin's Carpet Center.
 He completed his degree in business administration in 1970 and began working in the family business.

 Senate tenure

 Manchin's political career began in earnest when he was elected to the West Virginia House of Delegates in 1982.
-He later served in the West Virginia Senate from 1986 until 1996.
-After a brief hiatus from elected office, he was elected Secretary of State of West Virginia in 2000.
-His political ascent continued when he won the governorship in 2005, succeeding Bob Wise after Wise opted not to seek re-election amid a scandal.
+He served in this capacity until 1986, when he was elected to the West Virginia Senate, where he remained until 1996.
+After a brief hiatus from the political spotlight, he was elected Secretary of State of West Virginia in 2000, securing a significant victory against his Libertarian opponent.

 Legislative focus and committees